mitchhymel/local_notifications/README.md

 ## Plugin is no longer actively developed

 I currently don't have plans to continue active development of this plugin.
-If something is not working or a feature is missing, feel free to submit a pull request.
-Otherwise, check out [flutter_local_notifications](https://github.com/MaikuB/flutter_local_notifications).
+This plugin is discontinued on pub and can be considered effectively dead.
+If something is not working or a feature is missing, check out [flutter_local_notifications](https://github.com/MaikuB/flutter_local_notifications).

 ## Introduction